We enjoy hosting volunteers here and sharing this way of life.

 We have a policy of asking volunteers to stay a minimum of 4 weeks – and a maximum of 4 months.
 The longer you stay the more you’ll learn about the rhythms and day-to-day life at Mount of Oaks and the more responsibilities you will be given.

-If you would like to come for shorter period of time you are welcome to come as a guest and pay the regular camping fees.
+If you would like to come for shorter period of time you are welcome to come as a guest.
 You’d be more than welcome to help out where possible like collecting herbs or helping with the kitchen team, but we will not consider you a volunteer or expect 6 hours a day of work.

 Other bits and bobs…